Gustav Wagner: After World War II

-Initially unknown, Wagner, disguising himself as a regular military motorcyclist was held and then released from a prisoner of war camp.
+Initially unknown, Wagner, disguising himself as a regular military motorcyclist, was held and then released from a prisoner of war camp.
 He found labouring work on houses and eventually was sentenced to death in absentia.
 Franz Stangl by chance passed Wagner as he worked on a building site demolishing a house and Wagner immediately joined his former commandant and crossed into Italy.
 Clergy at the Collegio Teutonico di Santa Maria dell'Anima sheltered both men in Rome and arranged for them to leave for Syria via the Ratlines.
-Later both men with Stangl's wife and children fled to Brazil, where Wagner was admitted as a permanent resident and Brazilian passport was issued in the name of "Günther Mendel".
+Later both men with Stangl's wife and children fled to Brazil, where Wagner was admitted as a permanent resident and eventually issued a Brazilian passport under the name of "Günther Mendel".
 He worked as a house-helper for a wealthy Brazilian family and then as a maker of concrete fence posts on a farm.
 He married a local woman who was a widow and raised her children and lived outside São Paulo.